 - We know an alien civilization exists in certain coordinates.
 That’s all we know, and they don’t know about us, yet.
 What’s the best move?
 What if they are hundreds of lightyears away?
 What if we know of many alien civilizations yet they don’t know about us?

 - Imagine the social formations assuming every individual has the ability to read on-going minds.
 What happens to wars?
 Politics?
-Corruptions?
+Corruption?
 Families?
 Economy?
 Bitcoin?
 Ethereum?
 Follow-up: does it differ if mind reading covers not only the thoughts on-going, but also the full memory?
 How?

 - A train will run over 5 people if it keeps going.
 If you redirect it to another track, only one.
 You are the coordinator.
 What would you do?
 Why?
 Hint: is it moral?
 Legal?
 Efficient?
 What if it's either to trigger a nuclear warhead, or one single life at the expense?
 You must make a choice and there is no third option.

 - A highly advanced alien civilization (Type II in Kardashev Scale) promises to offer one technology way beyond our reach at the expense of every and any human sent to their ship for experiment of sorts.
 You are the chief chancellor of the earth senate.
 What would you propose?
 Assume aliens are neutral (not hostile), honorable and always keep their words, but all humans sent over lose their lives.
-Be warned: your decision will have profound impact on many years to come.
+Be warned: your decision will have a profound impact on many years to come.

-- Alfred Nobel invented the dynamite, because he thought if a powerful weapon of massive destruction wipes out both armies instantaneously, there would be no more wars.
+- Alfred Nobel invented dynamite, because he thought if a powerful weapon of massive destruction wipes out both armies instantaneously, there would be no more wars.
 Do you agree?
 Hint: think about the nuclear weapons and the cold war.
 Is the equilibrium stable?
-Any hidden perils as the humanity advances in technology?
+Any hidden perils as humanity advances in technology?
 What’s your solution?

 - You, the Great One, have defeated all opponents and ascended the throne of the vast Roman Empire (finally!).
 You are now the emperor and supreme commander of a formidable army.
 However, you borrowed wisdom mostly from your knowledge about the future, as you obtained two PhDs in history and computer engineering from the modern world (2018 AC) and somehow traveled back with all you know.
 Now it's time to show the world what else you are capable of.
 To start with, you are eager to build the world's first computer prototype as soon as possible.
 But how?
 Hint: a modern computer is but an assembly of at least millions of logic gates.
 Each logic gate conducts one of the logic operations: AND, OR and NOT (or combinations of sorts, but let's focus on these 3 for simplicity).
 Follow up: what if you don't remember much about material science unfortunately?